canonical/opensearch-operator/docs/tutorial/2-deploy-opensearch.md

 > [Charmed OpenSearch Tutorial](/tutorial/index) >  2.
 Deploy OpenSearch

-# Deploy OpenSearch

 Charmed OpenSearch supports performance profile.
 It is recommended in a single host deployment with LXD to use the `testing` profile, which will only consume 1G RAM per container.

 To deploy Charmed OpenSearch, run the following command: